TheWebDev27/Calc-II-Honors-Project/part2.typ

 Those who have experience with calculating the derivatives of functions using the limit definition of the derivative will be quick to notice that these calculations play out mostly the same way with the exception of the absence of the limit.

 At this stage, the skeptical reader may question how exactly this system has solved the concern regarding rigor.
 In particular, how do the ideas presented so far formalize the concept of deeming a quantity in a given calculation as neglible?
 What has happened so far is that we have #emph[defined] what it means for a number to be considered negligibly small, so if a given quantity does not meet the criteria specified, then we know that it cannot be ignored.
 Beyond that, however, we have done nothing more than explore some basic ideas of nonstandard analysis, and rigorous justifications require a working knowledge of abstract algebra.
 The details are obviously left out, as they lie far beyond my expertise.
-While the curious reader may feel discouraged or unfulfilled by this, keep in mind that the formalization of many concepts require complicated machinery, so it is commonplace for students of mathematics to take a result at face value initially and uncover its logical justification far later.
+While the curious reader may feel left unfulfilled by this, keep in mind that the formalization of many concepts require complicated machinery, so it is commonplace for students of mathematics to take a result at face value initially and uncover its logical justification far later.
 As a direct analogue to the current situation, consider the analysis behind limits covered in the first half of this paper.
 It is likely that most undergraduates who have studied limits will never encounter this rigorous treatment of them in their lifetime -- let alone give it any consideration.
 Ambitious students, however, will inevitably run across it in a real analysis course, and the formalities are unveiled then.
 We now lie in the very same boat with infinitesimals!

 #pagebreak()